filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

 ---
 title: "Prerequisites"
-description: "This guide describes the necessary prerequisites before configuring a Lotus miner for production."
+description: "This guide describes the necessary prerequisites before configuring a storage provider for production."
-lead: "This guide describes the necessary prerequisites before configuring a Lotus miner for production."
+lead: "This guide describes the necessary prerequisites before configuring a storage provider for production."
 draft: false
 menu:
     storage-providers: